- Solar advice hub

 How is Sunsave Plus different to a standard solar panel loan?

-Sunsave Plus is not just a solar loan.
-Though you’ll gradually pay off the cost of the system like a loan, your solar & battery system will also be protected by the Sunsave Guarantee, so you can rest assured your system will keep performing for at least the next 20 years.
+Your solar & battery system will be protected by the Sunsave Guarantee, so you can rest assured your system will keep performing for at least the next 20 years.

 Some technical experts in the industry estimate that a solar & battery system in the UK will need three maintenance call-outs across a 20-year period - one for the panels, one for the battery, and one for the inverter.